Amazon product launch plan

 As many of you know, Amazon has changed its TOS on Oct.
 3 2016.

 Before Oct.
 3 2016, the most common way of launching Amazon products was to use Amazon review sites and/or Facebook review groups.
 It was very easy!
-You would give away 20… 100… 500… (as many as you need) Amazon discount coupons to huge networks of interested reviewers in exchange for reviews (usually up to 90-100% discounts).
+You would give away 20… 100… 500… (as many as you need) Amazon discount claim codes to huge networks of interested reviewers in exchange for reviews (usually up to 90-100% discounts).
 This simple method would guarantee a certain quantity of initial (fake) reviews and initial (fake) sales.
 It was expensive, but you would rank fast!

 Well, it is all illegal now, Amazon has banned incentivized reviews tied to free or discounted products on Oct.
 3 2016.
 Moreover, they went on and deleted many of these fake reviews and continue to do so.
 They also file lawsuits against companies and individuals who are involved in manipulation of reviews.

-Some of these review sites have changed their software a bit, and now claim that since they don’t explicitly ask their armies of reviewers to leave reviews in exchange for discount coupons, it is OK and legal to use their service… But, I wouldn't touch them with a barge pole.
+Some of these review sites have changed their software a bit, and now claim that since they don’t explicitly ask their armies of reviewers to leave reviews in exchange for discount claim codes, it is OK and legal to use their service… But, I wouldn't touch them with a barge pole.
 Moreover, I am pretty sure that most of these career reviewers are somehow tagged by Amazon.

 So, there is a needed for a new plan on how to launch new products, get initial reviews and climb up the A9 search results to obtain organic sales.